adrienbarbusse/App/Development/assertions.md

 + The tags of the blog entries to be shown correspond to the modules profiles.

-+ The user will only see 4 entries at a time. **@adrien: Let's talk about this**
++ The user will only see 4 entries at a time (the last 4 by publication date) in the dashboard and a "view all" button

++ The "view all" button redirec to a screen with all the entries order by publication date.

++ Each entry have a "read time" info [see this for dev](https://www.npmjs.com/package/reading-time)

 #### Possible functionalities in upgrades

-+ Retrieve the entries from medium.com and store them in the lify database.
++ Retrieve the entries from medium.com and store them in the lify database for consume via lify API.

-+ Set entries as read in lify database
++ Set entries as read in lify database.

 Module